CLAT 2026 Online Registration Open Now: Apply Directly Here

 CLAT PG Syllabus and Guide, Question Paper Format, and Instructions

-The CLAT 2025 Postgraduate (PG) exam assesses candidates on core areas of law, crucial for their advanced legal studies.
+The CLAT 2026 Postgraduate (PG) exam assesses candidates in core areas of law that are crucial for their advanced legal studies.
 The exam duration is 120 minutes and includes one section with 120 objective-type questions.
 Each question carries 1 mark, with a negative marking of 0.25 marks for incorrect answers.

 Syllabus:

-• Core Subjects: Constitutional Law, Jurisprudence, Administrative Law, Law of Contract, Torts, Family Law, Criminal Law, Property Law, Company Law, Public International Law, Tax Law, Environmental Law, and Labour & Industrial Law.
+• Core Subjects: Constitutional Law, Jurisprudence, Administrative Law, Law of Contract, Torts, Family Law, Criminal Law, Property Law, Company Law, Public International Law, Tax Law, Environmental Law, and Labor & Industrial Law.

 Objective Section:

-• Candidates will receive extracts from primary legal materials like essential court decisions, statutes, or regulations.
+• Candidates will receive extracts from primary legal materials, such as key court decisions, statutes, or regulations.

 • Questions will test comprehension, awareness of legal issues, summarisation skills, and application of legal knowledge.